MaterializeInc/materialize/doc/developer/design/20230531_system_privileges.md

   membership.
 - Allow users to easily grant the ability to create top level objects to many current and future users in a short amount of time.
-- Maintain PostgreSQL compatibility.

 ## Overview

 We will add a new type of privilege called System Privileges.
 They will look and act just like normal object privileges, but they will grant the abilities that would otherwise be granted through role attributes.
-They will exist in parallel with role attributes.
+These will replace role attributes.

 NOTE: Other databases, such as CockroachDB and Snowflake, have some form of system privileges that control similar privileges to role attributes.